eman1369a/EDP-Dental/Collab Notebooks/README.md

 #Sales By Weekday
 Weekly Sales Analysis is a Python script that analyzes sales data for a business on a weekly basis.
 The script reads in multiple CSV files containing sales data for individual days, combines them into a single DataFrame, and performs various calculations and visualizations on the data.
 The script uses the pandas and matplotlib libraries to manipulate and plot the data.

+#Sales Forecasting using ARIMA Model:
+This Jupyter notebook demonstrates how to forecast daily sales data using an ARIMA model in Python.
+The notebook includes data preprocessing steps, visualizations, and the implementation of the ARIMA model using the statsmodels and pmdarima libraries.
+The results of the model are evaluated using mean squared error (MSE) and mean absolute error (MAE), and the predicted values are plotted against the actual values for visualization.
+This notebook can serve as a reference for anyone interested in using ARIMA models for sales forecasting.